ikasanEIP/ikasan/ikasaneip/developer/docs/IkasanDataTopology.md

 ## General Ikasan Data
 The following data entities are shared between the H2 databases in both the Dashboard and Module domain and serve features in isolation of the domain within which they reside.
-For the most part that facilitate the security features for the domain in which they reside.
+For the most part they facilitate the security features for the domain in which they reside.

 | Data Entity          | H2 Module          | H2 Dashboard       | Solr       | Is Transient | Comments                                                                                                                                                                                                                                                                                                        |
 |----------------------|--------------------|--------------------|------------|--------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|